Balancing energy and balancing capacity markets (mFRR)

 The Nordic TSOs activate bids on the balancing energy market whenever necessary during normal operation or disturbances.
 Activation is done manually from Fingrid's Main Grid Control Center.

 The balancing capacity market was introduced in the spring of 2016.
-A reserve provider whose capacity bid is accepted on the balancing capacity market is obliged to give upper balancing energy bids to the balancing energy market in exchange for a financial compensation.
+A reserve provider whose capacity bid is accepted on the balancing capacity market is obliged to give up regulating energy bids to the balancing energy market in exchange for a financial compensation.
 The balancing capacity market is used to secure that Fingrid has a sufficient amount of Manual Frequency Restoration Reserve to cover the dimensioning fault also during maintenance of Fingrid's own and leasing reserve power plants.

 Balancing energy bids should include the following information about adjustable capacity: